What Victims of Old Dominion Semi-Truck Crashes Need to Know

 As I mentioned before, one of the biggest misconceptions that people injured in commercial truck crashes have is that companies are generally inclined to do the right thing to help victims.
 Certainly, some folks might think that I'm a bit biased, since I sue trucking companies for a living, which is why I don't expect you to take my word for it.

 Old Dominion's most recent statement lists 34 of these potential scenarios that could lead to different outcomes than what management foresees.
-Potential harbinger of disaster Number 9 is of particular interest to anyone who is injured by a trucking company:
+Potential harbinger of disaster Number 9 is of particular interest to anyone injured by a trucking company:

 (9) our exposure to claims related to cargo loss and damage, property damage, personal injury, workers' compensation, group health and group dental, including increased premiums, adverse loss development, increased self-insured retention levels and claims in excess of insured coverage levels; (emphasis added)